khalil-research/PyEPO/docs/source/content/examples/model.rst

 Portfolio
 ---------

-Portfolio optimization is a crucial concept in financial management and investment theory, primarily concerned with the process of selecting the best portfolio (asset distribution) out of the set of all portfolios being considered according to some objective.
-Our model seeks highest expected return for a given level of risk.
+Portfolio optimization selects an asset allocation that maximizes expected return for a given level of risk:

 .. math::
   \begin{aligned}